 If you develop symptoms during your stay, we ask that you immediately head home to self-isolate and seek a test.
 Your room will then be left for 72 hours before cleaning.

-We will check our own temperatures and that of staff on a daily basis.
 Staff have been asked to not come to work and to self-isolate if they or any of their family have any sign of symptoms.